 Fabric window treatments have been around for a long time.
-While curtains remain an all-time-favorite with most customers, modern homes have also displayed a preference for Roller Shades, Roman Blinds, Mirage Blinds, Venetian Blinds, and Vertical Blinds.
+While curtains remain an all-time-favorite with most customers, modern homes have also displayed a preference for modern blinds such as Roller Shades, Roman Blinds, Mirage Blinds, Venetian Blinds, and Vertical Blinds.

 The most popular among these is Roller shades, mostly due to the great variety in design and textures.
 Roman blinds are also popular, adding an instant old-world-charm to your house, making it look both comfortable and sophisticated at the same time.

 Mirage blinds are the latest sensation.
 They incorporate the features of a roller shade and a Venetian blind, to give you optimum flexibility in light-control and privacy.
 During the day, the sheer fabric lets in plenty of light, while the Venetian slats can be adjusted to achieve complete privacy.
 Venetian blinds and vertical blinds made from fabric slats are also a great alternative to PVC blinds.

 Recycled Plastic Blinds

 If you wish to have the functionalities of plastic blinds, without the chemical hazard that comes with PVC blinds, you can go for faux wood blinds or blinds that use non-toxic plastics.
 Make sure that the faux wood blinds you choose are made from wood composite materials, instead of vinyl or PVC.
 Faux wood blinds are great for high heat and high-humidity environments, like the kitchen or the bathroom.